4 Tips to Improve Your Credit Utilization Ratio

 Ways to keep credit utilization low

 There's more you can do to keep your credit utilization ratio low.
 Try these tips to reap the rewards and benefits your credit cards can offer, while still managing how much of your credit is in use.

 1 Pay down any outstanding credit card debt

 The easiest way to reduce your credit utilization ratio is to use less credit.
 Focus on paying down any existing credit card balance, and don't charge items that you can't afford to pay off at the end of the month.
-That may mean putting off bigger purchases like a vacation until you've got the cash to fully pay for it.
+This may mean putting off bigger purchases like a vacation until you have the cash to fully pay for it.

 While delaying gratification can be tough in the short term, building the habit will pay off in the long run.

 2 Don't just pay your credit card balances by the monthly due date

 Many credit cards report information about credit card balances to credit reporting bureaus 30 days after the billing cycle.
 Even if you pay your credit card balances in full each month by your payment due date to avoid paying interest, they could still show on your credit report and impact your credit score.